 For the IPS class \eqref{Eq:MV-SDE Propagation}, the limiting class as $N\to \infty$ are called McKean-Vlasov SDEs and the passage to the limit operation is known as ``Propagation of Chaos''.
-This class was first described by McKean \cite{McKean1966}, where he introduced the convolution type interaction (the $v$ in \eqref{Eq:MV-SDE Propagation-drifts}), and this is a class of Markov processes associated with nonlinear parabolic equations where the map $v$ in \eqref{Eq:MV-SDE Propagation-drifts} is also called "self-stabilizing".
-The IPSs underpinning our work \eqref{Eq:MV-SDE Propagation}-\eqref{Eq:MV-SDE Propagation-drifts} have been studied widely and from a variety of points of view and as early as \cite{Sznitman1991} for a general survey (under global Lipschitz conditions and boundedness).
+This class was first described by McKean \cite{McKean1966}, where he introduced the convolution type interaction (the $v$ in \eqref{Eq:MV-SDE Propagation-drifts}).
+This is a class of Markov processes associated with nonlinear parabolic equations where the map $v$ in \eqref{Eq:MV-SDE Propagation-drifts} is also called ``self-stabilizing''.
+The IPS underpinning our work \eqref{Eq:MV-SDE Propagation}-\eqref{Eq:MV-SDE Propagation-drifts} has been studied widely, from a variety of points of view and as early as \cite{Sznitman1991} (for a general survey under global Lipschitz conditions and boundedness).